mirayaabrodi/wasabi/README.md

 - How to create HTML pages and how to create links between them
 - How to create a `div` and style the content inside of it
-- How To Add a Favicon to Your Website with HTML
+- How to add a `Favicon` to your website with HTML
 - Heavily focused on the `float` properties
 - little knowledge of the `transition` property